locnguyenx/locnguyenx.github.io/_posts/2016-09-08-Moqui screen and form.md

 If there is an id for the outer container, and each area will have an automatic id as well (with a suffix of: _header, _left, _center, _right, _footer).

 ___Attributes:___

 - __panel-center__ required
-- __dynamic__ default="false" type="boolean".
+- __dynamic__ default="false" type="boolean"
     When true uses a dynamic layout, by default with jQuery Layout (see http://layout.jquery-dev.net/).
 When false (default) uses a static HTML/CSS layout.

 ### container-dialog
 The contents start out hidden with only a button with the button-text on it.
 When the button is clicked on a dialog opens to show the contents.